Translate this Page

-From Jarrow to Java - From Jarrow to Java (on a beer scooter) is an entertaining, humorous and cleverly observational book, by Joe Writeson, based on some of the unique characters and situations encountered during the course of a large construction project in East Java during a crucial time in Indonesia’s history.
+From Jarrow to Java: (on a beer scooter) - From Jarrow to Java (on a beer scooter) is an entertaining, humorous and cleverly observational book, by Joe Writeson, based on some of the unique characters and situations encountered during the course of a large construction project in East Java during a crucial time in Indonesia’s history.
 The cast includes all the usual suspects: Europeans, Australians, Americans, etc. but the starring roles are held by Indonesians.
 The timescale covers immediately before, during and after the downfall of the Soeharto regime.
 Centred around the building of an Independent Power Plant consisting of eight coal-fired power stations, distribution systems and extensive infrastructure, with over ten thousand employees at the height of construction activities.
 The account is based on the job and and it’s impact on the area, an introduction to Javanese customs and culture, interaction between expats and locals, including the often weird and wonderful way that Indonesians view foreigners, plus the way some Westerners behave when given the “keys to the sweetie shop”.

 Taste for Green Tangerines - A sizzling escape to a richly drawn other world, this is a book about finding yourself in the most unexpected of places Disillusioned with her London life, anthropologist Bethany Parker takes up a last minute offer to help build an eco resort in the Indonesian rainforest, trading cappuccinos, a lackluster boyfriend and her one bedroom flat for mosquito nets, longhouses and an international team of environmentalists.
 Thrust into a lush, colorful and sometimes brutal world of tribal traditions, erotic tensions and struggles between east and west, Bethany is forced to learn about herself as she learns about Borneo.
 Written by Jakarta expat Barbara Bisco!
+Available at Periplus.

 The Spice Garden - An incredible tale of the turbulent late '90s on a small island near Ambon.
 A fictional tale, based on true events, tells the story of the drastic changes to quiet idyllic island life with the onset of before unseen religious strife.
 The book is a very enjoyable read and full of insights into island life, small island politics, inter-religious affairs ,and the needs of a peaceful community to heal the wounds caused by outside agitators.

 Jakarta Shadows - Set in today's tumultuous Indonesia, this thriller is a great read.
 Expats in Indonesia will find many insightful and entertaining references to life as we know it, with familiar landmarks and situations that expats find themselves drawn into.
-Available soon through QB Books.
+Available through QB Books.